unraid/docs/docs/unraid-os/manual/storage-management.md

 levels after the file system has been created.

 BTRFS supports raid0, raid1, raid10, raid5, and raid6 (but note that
-raid5/6 are still considered experimental so use with care I.e. make sure you have good backups if using these modes), and it can also duplicate metadata or data on a single spindle or multiple disks.
+raid5/6 are still considered experimental so use with care i.e. make sure you have good backups if using these modes), and it can also duplicate metadata or data on a single spindle or multiple disks.
 When blocks are read in, checksums are verified.
 If there are any errors,